 How to Make Piping - In Conclusion

-Now you know how to make piping, here are some more articles to help.
-Most important is how to sew piping in to your sewing projects!
-This tutorial includes how to do corners and starting and ending the piping.
+Most important is how to sew piping into your pillows and sewing projects!
+This tutorial includes how to do corners and start and end the piping.
 You can see in the picture below that ends are crossed over to form a relatively seamless joining without too much bulk.
 Clipping must be done in order to bend thick piping around corners.

 Treasurie